CatherineWang97/2020-Global-Women-in-Data-Science-Hackathon-Patient-Survival-Prediction/README.md

-# 2020 Global Women in Data Science hackathon Patient Survival Prediction
+# 2020 Global Women in Data Science Hackathon Patient Survival Prediction

 ### Modeling in Subgroups: One Model or Many?